 Current construction is happening on the bridge deck, sidewalks and railings, as well as under the bridge in Waterfront Park and on the east side of SW Naito Parkway.

 What is the traffic plan in 2018?

 This graphic shows the traffic plan for work on the bridge in 2018.
 Download this file to expand view.

 How much will the repairs cost?

 The improvements are estimated to cost $18-22 million.

 Multnomah County owns the bridge.
 HDR Inc. designed the repairs.
 Hamilton Construction is the general contractor making the repairs.

 Will the repairs make the bridge safer in an earthquake?

 While we’re repairing the bridge,we’ll also look for ways to make it safer during earthquakes.
-This is a separate project called the Burnside Bridge Seismic Feasibility Study.
-The Seismic Feasibility Study will last two to three years.
+This is a separate project called the Earthquake Ready Burnside Bridge project.
+This project will last two to three years.

 We will use the information from the study to come up with options on how to keep the bridge safe in an earthquake.
 We will discuss the options with Portland residents, business owners and community organizations.
 That way we can make sure we find the best solution for everyone.